LDNReview

 Xi’an Beef Bun With Special Sauce

 The special thing about special sauces is that you’ll never know what’s in them.
 But this one has definitely got a tasty amount of cumin, coriander, and chilli oil going on.
-Also, at £5, this is the pre/mid/post-match burger you should be getting if you’re going to watch the Arsenal.
+Also, at £5, this is the pre/mid/post-match burger you should be getting if you’re going to watch Arsenal.

-Xi’an Impression review image
+Xi’an Impression image

 photo credit: Stan Lee